 Who are we?

-The Avon Primary Care Research Collaborative (APCRC) has been responsible for supporting primary care research across the Bristol, North Somerset and South Gloucestershire area since 2003.
+The BNSSG Research and Evidence Team has been responsible for supporting primary care research across the Bristol, North Somerset and South Gloucestershire area since 2003.

 Over the last six years it has expanded its role to promote the use of evidence and evaluation in healthcare commissioning with an increasing emphasis on knowledge mobilisation.
 For more information visit www.apcrc.nhs.uk